harryjulian/harryjulian.github.io/_posts/2024-07-07-content-recommender-part-1.md

     return True
 ```

-And there we have an email, sent directly into our inbox!
+And there we have an email, sent directly into my inbox.

 <style>
   .image-container {